team5499/frc-2017-offseason/README.md

 ## Building and Deploying
 1. use `gradle build` or `./gradlew build` to build
 2. use `gradle deploy` or `./gradlew deploy` to deploy
+3. use `doxygen Doxyfile` to build the documentation

 ## Smart Dashboard